-Evacuate the system from the gas pipe and liquid pipe stop valve service ports by using a vacuum pump for more than 2 hours and bring the system to 500 microns or less.
+Evacuate the system from the suction gas pipe, high/low pressure gas pipe and liquid pipe stop valve service ports by using a vacuum pump for more than 2 hours and bring the system to 500 microns or less.
 After keeping the system under that condition for more than 1 hour, check if the vacuum gauge rises or not.
 If it rises, the system may either contain moisture inside or have leaks.